 MTB Weather Serre Chevalier — Trail Conditions & Forecast Guide

-Serre Chevalier is one of the sunniest places in the French Alps — Briançon sits in a natural sun trap and gets around 300 days of sunshine per year.
+Briançon sits in a natural sun trap and gets around 300 days of sunshine per year — one of the sunniest places in the French Alps.
 For mountain biking, this means dry, fast trails for most of the season.
-But altitude and afternoon thunderstorms require some planning.
+Afternoon thunderstorms and altitude still require some planning.

 General Climate for the MTB Season

-The Serre Chevalier valley benefits from a semi-continental climate that is drier and sunnier than resorts further north and west.
-The main weather risks in summer are afternoon convective thunderstorms in July and August, and the occasional cold front that brings rain across the whole range.
-Neither is frequent enough to derail a week's riding.
+The Serre Chevalier valley has a semi-continental climate that is drier and sunnier than resorts further north and west.
+The main weather risks in summer are afternoon convective thunderstorms in July and August, and occasional cold fronts that bring rain across the whole range.
+Neither is frequent enough to ruin a week's riding.

 Month by Month Conditions